chef-boneyard/chef-web-docs-2016/chef_master/source/upgrade_server.rst

 The following sections describe the upgrade process for |chef server| 12.

+.. note:: Be sure to back up the |chef server| data before starting the upgrade process.

 From |chef server_title| 12
 =====================================================
 There are two upgrade scenarios for upgrades from earlier versions of |chef server| 12 to a newer version of |chef server| 12: